Da Lat: French era

-During the 1890s, explorers in the area (including the noted bacteriologist Alexandre Yersin, protégé of the renowned French chemist Louis Pasteur), which was then part of the French colony of Cochinchina, asked the French governor-general, Paul Doumer, to create a resort center in the highlands, and the governor agreed.
+During the 1890s, explorers in the area (including the noted bacteriologist Alexandre Yersin, protégé of the French chemist Louis Pasteur), which was then part of the French colony of Cochinchina, asked the French governor-general, Paul Doumer, to create a resort center in the highlands, and the governor agreed.
 The original intended site for the hill station was Dankia, but Étienne Tardif, a member of the road-building expedition of 1898–99, proposed the current site instead.
 In 1907, the first hotel was built.
 Urban planning was carried out by Ernest Hébrard.

-Many Europeans used to travel up to Da Lat to escape the heat of the lower coastal areas.
+Many Europeans used to travel up to Da Lat to escape the heat of the lower coastal areas and Mekong delta.

 The French endowed the city with villas and boulevards, and its Swiss charms remain today.
 Hébrard included the requisite health complex, golf course, parks, schools, and homes but no industry.
 The legacy of boarding schools where children from the whole of Indochina were taught by French priests, nuns, and expatriates still existed as late as 1969.
-In 1929, the Christian and Missionary Alliance established a school which later relocated to Bangkok, Thailand, due to the Vietnam War and has been located in Penang, Malaysia, since the 1970s.
+In 1929, the Christian and Missionary Alliance established a school which later shortly relocated to Bangkok, Thailand, due to the Vietnam War and has been located in Penang, Malaysia, since the 1970s.
 There were seminaries of Jesuits (such as Pius X Pontifical College) as well as other orders.

 In the 1920s and 1930s, there were ideas of making Da Lat the 'summer capital', 'administrative capital', and 'federal capital' of French Indochina.
 During the World War II, Governor-general Jean Decoux (r.
 1940–1945) supported this project.